AG7GN/kenwood/README.md

 Files related to Kenwood radios
 ## 710.sh

-VERSION 20201027
+VERSION 20201116

-This script provides CAT control of a Kenwood TM-D710G or TM-V71A radio on a Raspberry Pi.
+Two scripts that provide CAT control for Kenwood TM-D710G or TM-V71A radios on a Raspberry Pi.
 It requires a serial/USB cable between the radio and the Pi.
 An RT Systems programming cable will work, as will a Kenwood PG-5G or equivalent.

+- `710.sh` is a shell script that you use in the Terminal.
+- `710.py` is a Python application that allows you to control the radio through a GUI that emulates the TM-D710G's screen, although it works with the TM-V71A as well.

-The script uses `rigctl`, which is part of `Hamlib`, to talk to the radio.
+The `710.sh` script uses `rigctl`, which is part of `Hamlib`, to talk to the radio. `710.py` uses the Python serial library to communicate with the radio. `rigctl` is not needed.

 ## Install
 Pick either Easy or Manual Installation.